Verbal reasoning is a test of skill, rather than knowledge. It measures how well someone can think, communicate and solve problems using words.

 Did you know that children learn over 1,000 new words each year?

 Verbal reasoning tests will often ask children to spot the odd one out in a group of words or identify homophones (words that have a similar meaning).
-Having a good vocabulary is important to help children understand what the words mean.

 In the example below, the two words in each set of brackets are similar to one word in the answers.
 Children need to select the correct word from the multiple-choice options.